tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 type HardwareSpec struct {
 	// NetworkInterfaces defines the desired DHCP and netboot configuration for a network interface.
-	// It is necessary to specify at least one NetworkInterface.
 	//+kubebuilder:validation:MinItems=1
 	NetworkInterfaces NetworkInterfaces `json:"networkInterfaces,omitempty"`